X

 1. Calendula

-Bright yellow cool-season flowers to plant from seed bloom in sunlight, surrounded by green leaves and flower buds.
+Bright yellow flowers bloom in sunlight, surrounded by green leaves, with a soft, blurred background.

 • Edible; medicinal uses.